 Caregiver stress, while common, is not something to take lightly.
-Individuals in caregiving roles need to attend to their own health and well-being and know when to ask for outside help, such as when their loved one needs professional treatment for issues like mental disorders or addiction.
+Individuals in caregiving roles need to attend to their own health and well-being and know when to ask for outside help, such as when their loved one needs professional treatment for mental health disorders or addiction.

 The day-to-day duties of caregiving that far surpass the working hours of a normal 9-5 job can place an enormous toll on the caregiver.
 It is normal for caregivers to experience overwhelming stress and anxiety.
 Caregiving takes both a physical and emotional toll and can be isolating for the caregiver whose loved one requires assistance day and night .1,2